 Sugar Creek near Bloomington, IL

-Study Reach.--The channel reach under consideration is the artificially straightened river, as shown in the quadrangle map on the top left.
-The study reach selected, approximately 450 ft long, is a segment upstream of the I74 bridge extending from the USGS gage house at upstream to upstream of I74 bridge at the downstream end.
+Study Reach.--The channel reach is an artificially straightened river, as shown in the quadrangle map on the top left.
+The study reach, approximately 450 ft long, is a segment extending from the USGS gage house to the upstream side of the I-74 bridge.
 Three surveyed cross sections (surveyed by the U.S. Geological Survey in September 2004) are available to define channel geometries at this site (see plots above).
-The alignment of the study reach, approximate variations in channel width and bank conditions, and locations of the surveyed cross sections are shown in the aerial photo on the top right.
+The alignment of the study reach, approximate variations in channel width and bank conditions, and locations of the surveyed cross sections are shown in the aerial photograph on the top right.

 Drainage Area.--34.4 sq mi.

 Gage Datum and Elevations of Reference Points.--Datum of the gage is 725.11 ft.
-A staff gage is installed at upper end of the reach, elevation of brass screw=730.020 ft.
-A reference point (RP-C1L), is two file marks on top of outer edge of lower bracket of crest-stage gage (CSG-1) located 450 ft downstream from the staff gage, elevation=732.966 ft.
-All elevations are in NGVD 1929 convention.
+A staff gage is installed at the upper end of the reach, elevation of the brass screw on the staff =730.020 ft.
+A reference point (RP-C1L), is two file marks on top of the outer edge of the lower bracket of the crest-stage gage (CSG-1) located 450 ft downstream from the staff gage, elevation=732.966 ft.
+All elevations are referenced to NGVD29.

-Stage, Discharge Measurements, and Computed n-Values.--Water-surface elevations were determined by reading the staff gage at the upstream end, by tape down from the RP-C1L at the downstream end and also were determined from levels run to high water marks.
-Discharge measurements were made either using the conventional current-meter method or tethered boat acoustic Doppler current profiler (ADCP).
+Stage, Discharge Measurements, and Computed n-Values.--Water-surface elevations were determined by reading the staff gage at the upstream end, by taping down from RP-C1L at the downstream end and by running levels to high water marks.
+Discharge measurements were made either using the conventional current-meter method or a tethered boat Acoustic Doppler Current Profiler (ADCP).
 The computed n-values are listed in the following table.
-Whenever possible, the computed n-values are associated with a photo taken at the time of the measurement.
-The photos are arranged from low stage to high stage in order to illustrate contributing factors of n-values at a particular stage.
+Whenever possible, the computed n-values are associated with a photograph taken at the time of the measurement.
+The photographs are arranged from low to high discharge in order to illustrate the contributing factors of n-values at a particular discharge.

 7/10/2003 1290.0 317.9 4.04 4.09 0.000236 0.020